a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 			3. Synchronize threads
 		2. There will usually be serial parts
 			1. Depending on the amount of serial parts, the graph is in-between
-		3. Amdhal's law - tells how serial portion affects the graph
+		3. Amdhal's law - tells how much the serial portion affects the graph

 				C(N) = N / [1 + alpha(N - 1)]